phuong17889/omnipay-byteseller/README.md

-Omnipay for Eshoppayment
+Omnipay for Byteseller
 ====================
-Omnipay for Eshoppayment
+Omnipay for Byteseller

 Installation
 ------------